Royal Almanac: Chronology of the 237 years of publishing Almanacs

 After the death of Laurent Houry, his descendants continued his work until 1814.
-The edition was continued until 1919.
-It would be tedious to describe in words the evolution of the Almanac of the 237 years that have elapsed since the first edition by Laurent d'Houry in 1683, hence the choice of this table layout.
+The edition continued until 1919.
+It would be tedious to describe in words the evolution of the Almanac over the 237 years that have elapsed since the first edition by Laurent d'Houry in 1683, hence the choice of this table layout.

-Throughout its existence, the Almanac has crossed 11 schemes political editor changed the title 14 times and 9 times.
+Throughout its existence, the Almanac has crossed 11 political regimes, changed editor 14 times, and changed title 9 times.

 Publication

 Collecting information

-Since its inception in 1700, following a royal demand, the Almanac invented by Laurent d'Houry aims to be an official handbook.
+Since its inception in 1700, following a royal demand, the Almanac invented by Laurent d'Houry aimed to be an official handbook.

-Until the French Revolution, contributors are cordially invited to provide information to the bookseller, as pointed note of the printer in the first pages of the Almanac.
-In 1771, for example, we read in the Journal History of the Revolution that the Bar Association in the person of a certain Gerbier, asserted that "there would be no change in the order of the table, and that it would be printed in the Almanac as Royal was last year, leaving out only the dead."
+Until the French Revolution, contributors were cordially invited to provide information to the bookseller, as pointed by a note of the printer in the first pages of the Almanac.
+In 1771, for example, we read in the Historical Journal of the Revolution that the Bar Association, in the person of a certain Gerbier, asserted that "there would be no change in the order of the table, and that it would be printed in the Royal Almanac as it was last year, leaving out only the dead."

 With the French Revolution, the order was given to government to provide all information to the publisher.
-In 1802, Testu gets even exclusivity.
+In 1802, Testu even obtained exclusive rights to it.

-Later, the collection of information for the Almanac is even part of the operating budget of the ministries and can be seen in order of December 31, 1844 signed by Louis-Philippe I "on the organization of the Ministry Administration Navy "Article 6 of which list the items in the budget" the formation of the Royal Almanac.
+Later, the collection of information for the Almanac is even part of the operating budget of the ministries and can be seen in an order of December 31, 1844 signed by Louis-Philippe I "on the organization of the Ministry Administration Navy" Article 6 of which list in the items in the budget "the formation of the Royal Almanac".